Godot-Community-Games-Org/.github/profile/README.md

 <br>

-Contributing Guidelines:
+### Contributing Guidelines:
 1. Use Github Issues for each repo
 2. Use branches and pull requests
 3. Code review and merge process...

 <br>

-Other projects:
+# Repositories Guide
+These are the types of repositories we will be hosting.
+- Repos for each game we are building
+- Repos for prototypes of games
-1. A Community Asset Repository for storing community-made graphical and audio assets, template scripts, reusable (composable) scenes, visual effects, and any other kind of asset that can be reused for prototyping and development (https://github.com/Godot-Community-Games-Org/Community-Asset-Repository)
+- A Community Asset Repository for storing community-made graphical and audio assets, template scripts, reusable (composable) scenes, visual effects, and any other kind of asset that can be reused for prototyping and development (https://github.com/Godot-Community-Games-Org/Community-Asset-Repository)
-2. Repos for any potential community-made Godot addons
+- In the future we may have repos for any potential community-made Godot addons